-Which?'s consumer research has shown that consumers expect high standards to be maintained after Brexit - with nine in 10 (90%) in agreement.
-71% of people would not buy food produced to lower standards, even if it was cheaper.
-This is consistent across socio-economic groups.
+Which?'s consumer research has shown that consumers expect high standards to be maintained after Brexit - with nine in 10 (90%) in agreement.2 71% of people would not buy food produced to lower standards, even if it was cheaper.
+This is consistent across socioeconomic groups3.

-Eight in 10 (79%) of people said that they would be uncomfortable eating beef produced using growth hormones.
+Eight in 10 (79%) of people said that they would be uncomfortable eating beef produced using growth hormones, which is permitted in New Zealand, but not in the UK.
 Fewer than a quarter (23%) were willing to accept hormone treated beef, even if it was labelled in supermarkets.
-83% would also be concerned if foods produced using these methods were sold in other outlets where food is not usually labelled, such as restaurants, cafes and take-aways.
+83% would also be concerned if foods produced using these methods were sold in other outlets where food is not usually labelled, such as restaurants, cafes and takeaways.
 Two-thirds (66%) said that it should not be allowed to be sold in the UK, regardless of whether it would be cheaper.
 This was also consistent across all socio-economic groups.
+4